© 2008 – 2021 Gwen Dewar, Ph.D., all rights reserved

-to the concepts of observation, prediction, and testing (Gelman and
+A preschool science experiment is an opportunity to introduce children to the concepts of observation, prediction, and testing (Gelman and Brenneman 2004).

 It’s as if kids assume the adults have told them everything they need to know.
 All that is left is to carry out the procedures, faithfully and uncritically, whether or not they seem to make sense.

-So when we give kids the chance to experiment, it's important to avoid lectures or the appearance that we have all the right answers.
-Children need time to investigate things on their own and generate their own questions.
+So when we give kids the chance to experiment, it’s important to avoid lectures, or the appearance that we have all the right answers.
+Children need to time to think, to generate their own questions.

-Here I present an example of how adults can foster scientific exploration without getting in the way of kids' need to think for themselves.
-The activities introduce the scientific method and to present kids with the idea that matter can change states.
+Here is an example of how we can do that: Some hands-on activities that introduce the scientific method, and present preschoolers (ages 4-6) with the mind-bending idea that matter can change states.

 Questions to ask

-If you like, you can also encourage kids to record their observations (by drawing or having you take dictation) in a notebook.
+If you like, you can also encourage children to record their observations — by drawing pictures, taking photographs, or having you take dictation.

 They also present kids with the concept of contrasting two different conditions (e.g., warm water v. cold water).